michelazzam/booklee/BookingFlowTODO.md

 # Booking flow

-1- Clicking on the x button should prompt a modal asking the user to confirm cancellation (refer to figma)
+1- Clicking on the x button should prompt a modal asking the user to confirm cancellation (refer to figma) Done

 # Select Professional screen

 1- The screen is not the same as figma
 2- Spacings needs fixing
-3- Title above peoples names needs to be removed if only 1 service was chosen (refer to figma) 4- All boxes needs an active opacity of 0.7 not 1
+3- Title above peoples names needs to be removed if only 1 service was chosen (refer to figma) (done, another flow was agreed on)
+4- All boxes needs an active opacity of 0.7 not 1
 5- The stepper is not correct the line is above it and is not dashed 6- The current stepper UI is not correct